 Foundation Student Worksheet

-Foundations level work requires less writing, offering multiple choice questions and prediction / inference responses asking for fewer examples or less information.
+Foundations level work is an adapted version of the grade level work and requires less writing, offering multiple choice questions and prediction / inference responses asking for fewer examples or less information.
 The multiple-choice questions eliminate one answer choice.
 The map-labeling activity allows students to write the correct letter from the map beside the geographic location it represents, rather than labeling directly on the map to reduce writing.

 -